davidlanguage/cvmaker/README.md

 -- Currently  working on skills
 	- do unit tests missing
 	- do create userdataSkill Controller.
+		- userdataSkill Controller cannot work properly due to issues with UserdataSkill(Entity) logic -- See TODO

 1. New table "summary" created in database
 	- Create required classes BE